patrines3/patrines3/README.md

 - I'm interested in healthy living, nutrition, and longevity.
 - I love travelling and experiencing new cultures.

+You can learn more about me, and reach me out in my [LinkedIn Profile](https://www.linkedin.com/in/patriciabasualdo).

 <!--

 **patrines3/patrines3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.